hplush/slowreader/docs/pull_request_template.md

 - If you changed web client:
   - [ ] Think about moving code to `core/`.
 What code will also be useful on other platforms?
   - [ ] Run `pnpm size` and check the difference in the JS bundle size.
 Is it relevant to the changes?
 Change the limit in `web/.size-limit.json` if necessary.
+  - [ ] The UI was checked in Chrome and Firefox (and Safari or Epiphany if you have them).
   - [ ] Think about keyboard UX.
 Is it easy to use the new feature with only one hand on a keyboard?
 Is it easy to understand what keys to press?
   - [ ] Think about HTML semantics.
   - [ ] Think about accessibility.
 Check a11y recommendations.
 Think about how screen reader users will use the tool.
 Is it easy to use on a screen with bad contrast?
   - [ ] Think about translations.
-Will
   - [ ] Think about right-to-left languages.
 What parts of the screen should be mirrored for Arabic or Hebrew languages?
 - If you changed the colors token in the web client:
   - [ ] Think about app loading styles inlined in `index.html`.